 Recently, I started developing microcontrollers to collect research data from cheap sensors.
 This has resulted in a durable weather station that collects temperature, humidity, photon flux density (PFD), soil volumetric water content (moisture), and soil temperature, all for less than $20.
 My collaborators and I have built nearly 150 of these units.
 Along the way, I’ve become interested in micro-environmental variation and it’s effects on organisms.
 This variation can be substantial, even over spatial scales of 10-100 meters, and is not captured by current climate data, which is strongly biased towards open areas several feet off the ground.

-I earned my Ph.D. with Dr. Carl Schlichting at the University of Connecticut Department of Ecology and Evolutionary Biology, and my thesis work was with species in the Polemoniaceae (particularly Phlox), many of which have low levels of natural variation for petal number.
+I earned my Ph.D. with Dr. Carl Schlichting at the University of Connecticut Department of Ecology and Evolutionary Biology researching petal number evolution.
+My thesis work was with species in the Polemoniaceae (particularly Phlox), many of which have low levels of natural variation for petal number.